Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 ## 4. (Optional) Try the chat model in Azure OpenAI Studio playground

-Since the chat model is deployed successfully, try it out in the playground!
-In the left navigation bar, under **Playground**, click **Chat**.
-You should see a chat window with free input form text box, enter your query and hit enter.
+Now that the chat model has been successfully deployed, you can test it in the playground!
+In the left navigation menu, navigate to **Playground** and select **Chat**.
+A chat interface with a free-form text input box will appear.
+Enter your query in the text box and press Enter to interact with the model.

 ![alt](../../images/document_data_management_2_azure_oai_3.png)

 ---

-**Congratulation!** You successfully deployed Azure Open AI resource, and deployed the embedding and the chat models!
-Next we will deploy and configure Azure AI Search.
+**Congratulations!** You have successfully deployed the Azure OpenAI resource along with the embedding and chat models!
+Next, we will move on to deploying and configuring Azure AI Search.

 ---